-The volunteers at Conjunct are truly the spirit and the lifeblood of the organisation.
-In the last five years, we have worked with close to 1000 volunteers, both student and professional, to strengthen the social good organisations in Singapore.
-It is heartening for us to see the effort people make to give back to society, and we feel blessed to be a driving force for volunteers to be associated with.
+Volunteers are the heart and life of Conjunct.
+In the last 5 years, we have worked with close to 1000 volunteers, both students and professionals, to help social good organisations in Singapore.
+It is wonderful for us to see people’s effort to give back to society, and we feel grateful to be a force that encourages volunteers to be involved.

 Eugene is a professional volunteer at Conjunct Consulting who delivers top team facilitation with leaders of social good organisations.
 Eugene feels that Conjunct puts him in a position to contribute effectively in the best way he knows how and enjoys knowing that Conjunct volunteers are all on the same mission just playing different roles.

 What is your day job and work area?

 Like most, my work, unfortunately, doesn’t quite end neatly with the day.
 Let’s say I make coin at Korn Ferry International, a global Leadership and Talent consulting firm.
 Essentially my role is really about creating strategy, organisation and people alignment to drive superior performance.

 How did you hear about Conjunct and what prompted you to start volunteering with us?